MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 1 - ch 1/README.md

 - want to `estimate` efficency `before` writing code

 1. running time of an algorithm depends on the input size - size of `n` in f(n)
-2. The efficiency for any algorithm depends on number of instructiosn executed - ex nested for loops vs single operations
+2. The efficiency for any algorithm depends on number of instruction executed - ex nested for loops vs single operations

 - We define the basic operation of  an algorithm as the statement that gets executed most frequently.
 Typically excluding the iterator (‘i’) assignments/comparisons.